Difference between brand marketing and lead generation marketing.

 In a world where consumerism is increasingly driving everything and businesses struggle hard to ensure their product gets sold over their competitors’ products, branding is one of the most important factors to consider when it comes to marketing.
 It has also got to do with how consumers are increasingly becoming brand conscious to the extent that many people identify themselves with the brands they use.

-For example, Apple, a company that has been a leader in innovation around the world, and highly popular for offering the best user experience, tends to do the same when it comes to their brand identity as evidenced by the ‘shot on iPhone’ advertisements seen all across the world.
-Instead of asking people to buy their phones, they just showed that their phones were capable of producing pictures that could be viewed not just on 5 inch phone screens or 16 inch laptops, but possess the quality of being blown up into life-size hoardings without compromising on quality.
-The phone appealed to the fact that anyone could click high quality pictures like that, irrespective of whether or not they were professional photographers.
-This kind of positioning in conjunction with a top class product is a sure shot way of ensuring brand loyalists stay loyal.
+For example, Apple, a company that has been a leader in innovation around the world, and highly popular for offering the best user experience, tend to do the same when it comes to their brand identity as evidenced by the ‘shot on iPhone’ advertisements seen all across the world.
+Instead of asking people to buy their phones, they just showed that their phones were capable of producing pictures that could be viewed not just on 5-inch phone screens or 16-inch laptops but possess the quality of being blown up into life-size hoardings without compromising on quality.
+The phone appealed to the fact that anyone could click high-quality pictures like that, irrespective of whether or not they were professional photographers.
+This kind of positioning in conjunction with a top-class product is a sure shot way of ensuring brand loyalists stay loyal.

 But, this kind of campaign can also be aimed at getting new customers, in other words - generating new leads.
 While brand positioning and lead generation are usually seen as things on the opposite ends of the spectrum, it need not be so, as getting new customers and retaining them to stick to your brand requires a perfect blend of these two strategies of marketing.

 When it comes to strategizing a successful brand awareness/brand positioning campaign, the factors